SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT and the Smart City.md

 8. Leave the project running in debug mode.

-### Task 5: Run the Simulator web app and create a new simulation
+### Task 5: Run the Simulator web service and create a new simulation

-In this task, you will run the Simulator web app locally and send REST-based commands to it to delete the existing simulation and define a new one using only the devices we want to simulate for the lab, including the new device types.
+In this task, you will run the Simulator web service locally and send REST-based commands to it to delete the existing simulation and define a new one using only the devices we want to simulate for the lab, including the new device types.

 1. Switch back to the **device-simulation** solution in Visual Studio.
 Right-click the **WebService** project, then select **Start new instance** under **Debug**, to run a new instance of the web app.